-Find our policies for fair use, copyright, takedown, collection development, and digital preservation.
+Find our policies for fair use, copyright, takedown, collection development, digital preservation, and potentially harmful content.

 Guidelines for Use, Rights, and Permissions for Materials in DxDL Collections